balcode/UserGuide/StyleGuide.md

 - to make content as consistent as possible
 - to make writing questions and answers efficient

+This is a good cheat sheet if you are lazy or aiming at consistency.
+These are suggestions and not rules.
+Tweaking, variations, and some creativity are welcomed.
+But your compliance is encouraged.

 ## Question construction

 ### Question form